 - Iris Out: Over Steven's phone as Connie is calling (over everyone still standing in shock).

-- Last Villain Stand: Jasper attempts one after their ship is destroyed and Peridot defeated.
+- Last Villain Stand: Jasper attempts to keeping fighting after their ship is destroyed and Peridot defeated.

-- Let's Fight Like Gentlemen: Garnet challenges Jasper to "come at me without any of your fancy tools", but Jasper continues trying to use the Gem destabilizer until Garnet breaks it.
+- Let's Fight Like Gentlemen: Garnet challenges Jasper to "come at me without any of your fancy tools", but Jasper continues trying to use the Gem destabilizer until Garnet seizes it for herself and breaks it.

 - Living Emotional Crutch: It seems Ruby and Sapphire, but especially Ruby, have a hard time functioning when by themselves.